 If you can’t deliver a promise, just don’t make it.
 It’s absurd and unethical.
 You can promise to personally help me get healthy and give me a pre-recorded 7-week program in return.

 The offer, your promise is a part of the call to action section in the copy.
 The sole aim of a call to action (CTA) is to get the desired action out of visitors, readers, and prospects.

 Well, the promise is a part of the headline as well.
 So, don’t add anything you can’t fulfill in your headlines just to gain more attention.

 If your CTA is weak, then nothing else would help you sell more.
-Whether you’re trying to get more leads or sales, CTA has the biggest influence on how your campaign would end up.
+Whether you’re trying to get more leads or sales, CTA has the biggest influence on how your campaign would end.

 You don’t have to add unnecessary charade and shine in your copy.

 While writing a promising pitch, make sure you sound confident.
 If you are not, readers will sense it.
-It is easy to sense if you don’t believe or preach what you say, from your content as well.
+It is easy to sense if you don’t believe or preach what you say from your content.

-Make a promise boldly so when the visitors read it, it fills them with paramount confidence as well.
+Make a promise boldly, so when the visitors read it, it fills them with paramount confidence.